 Clubs and Societies

 Clubs and Societies vary from year to year, and reflect the interests of our students.
 They are often led by members of the Sixth Form.
-Current groups include Science Club, Carbon Neutral group, Rocket club, Christian Union, Junior Drama club, Christmas food club, Young Environmentalists Society (YES group).
+Current groups include Science Club, Carbon Neutral group, Rocket club, Christian Union, Junior Drama club, Christmas food club, Young Environmentalists Society (YES group) and Junior Classics Society.

 Physical Education and Sport